-In Part 1, I shared Susan's story and shared Lessons 1-3.
+In Part 1, I shared Susan's story and reviewed Lessons 1-3.
 Susan was staying in a Skilled Nursing Facility (SNF) for rehab and was unsafe for discharge to home.
 The SNF threatened eviction once Susan's Medicare approved stay was completed.
-In Part 2, I shared the steps we took to fight Susan's illegal eviction and share Lessons 4-8.
-Today's post will cover final lessons learned, including resident rights when transferred to the hospital.
+In Part 2, I shared the steps we took to fight Susan's illegal eviction and reviewed Lessons 4-8.
+Today's post will cover final lessons learned, including a resident's rights when transferred to the hospital.

 |Glossary of Terms|